 Note: If you set up a business partnership the partners would 'personally' share responsibility for the operation.

 The kind of responsibilities you have depend most on what the business does.
 In some cases you will need:

-Other rules for different business setups include situations where you:
+Other rules for different business setups include situations where you are:

-When you set up a business, you must check what responsibilities you have in cases where:
+When you set up a business, you must check what other responsibilities you may have in cases whereby:

 As a rule, you must pay business rates when you rent or buy a property for running day-to-day operations.
-If you start a small business you can apply for a discount on your rates.
+But, when you start up a small business operation you can apply for small business rate relief.
 In fact, some startup businesses may pay no rates at all.

-Note: Check whether you can claim expenses for any equipment, the office, or a property.
+Note: Check to see whether you would be able to claim expenses if you're self-employed for any equipment, the office, or a property.

-Where can you get further help with setting up your business?
-The government website has a business support helpline page.
+Where can you get further help with setting up a business in the UK?
+The government website provides details via a business support helpline page.
 If you are working after State Pension age you may need to pay tax on it.